j-desilva/travel-blog/content/blog/2023-01-18-serendipity-canyon/index.markdown

 There's only one man I've ever called a coward, and that's Brian Doyle Murray.
 No, what I'm calling you is a television actor.
 It's called 'taking advantage.'
 It's what gets you ahead in life.
 We just call it a sausage.

 Michael!
 First place chick is hot, but has an attitude, doesn't date magicians.
 I've opened a door here that I regret.
-Guy's a pro.

 Army had half a day.
 Michael!
 Now, when you do this without getting punched in the chest, you'll have more fun.
 Well, what do you expect, mother?
 Now, when you do this without getting punched in the chest, you'll have more fun.